Amac01/Software-Engineering-Level-4-Portfolio/README.md

-This portfolio is going to contain:
-My Introductory document which gives a brief background about me, the organisation I work for and evidence of some of the projects that I worked on whilst on work placement.
+This portfolio contains my introductory document which gives a brief background about me, the organisation I work for and evidence of some of the projects that I worked on whilst on work placement.
 I am also going to include my Certificates and my synoptic project.